puppetlabs/puppetlabs-scheduled_task/README.md

 ##### `compatibility`

+This provider feature is only available with the `taskscheduler_api2` provider.

 The compatibility level associated with the task.
+Defaults to 1 for backward compatibility.
+Can be set to:

-May currently only be set to 1 for compatibility with tasks on a Windows XP or Windows Server 2003 computer.
+- `1` for compatibility with tasks on a Windows XP or Windows Server 2003 computer
+- `2` for compatibility with tasks on a Windows 2008 computer
+- `3` for compatibility with new features for tasks introduced in Windows 7 and 2008R2
+- `4` for compatibility with new features for tasks introduced in Windows 8, Server 2012R2 and Server 2016
+- `6` for compatibility with new features for tasks introduced in Windows 10
+  - **NOTE:** This compatibility setting is _not_ documented and we recommend that you do not use it.

+See the [Microsoft documentation on compatibility levels and their differences](https://msdn.microsoft.com/en-us/library/windows/desktop/aa384138\(v=vs.85\).aspx) for more information.

 ##### `provider`